xp4xbox/Python-Backdoor/readme.md

 > If you plan on using the program outside of your network, you must port forward port 3000.

-For more information on doing everything manually please refer to the [instructable](https://www.instructables.com/id/Simple-Python-Backdoor/).

 ## Help

 If you need any help at all, feel free to open a "help" issue.